 Many designers are eager to get their line into production and skip over important details in the process.
 It is crucial to take your time during this stage to avoid wasting precious time and money.
 Here are a few of the worst mistakes designers make during pattern making:

-There’s a lot to finding a pattern maker, and it’s just one part of the development process.
-Download the production checklist we use with all of our clients to see everything you’ll need to get started – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.
+There’s a lot to working with a pattern maker, and it’s just one part of the development process.
+Download the [thrive_2step id=’14834′]low/no minimum fabric & trim directory[/thrive_2step] we use with all of our clients to help give them a head start.